TubbyCat/bash_aliases/README.md

 Copyright © 2022-2023 TubbyCat
+See CREDIT and GPLV3 files for elaborated copyright information.

 # <span style="color:purple">TubbyCat's Bash Aliases</span>
 For use on your own system it may be best to modify the alias names to whatever you would find optimal.
 Such a determination of preference requires some linux experience.